 Variations of parking ticket scams have also been reported in countries as far apart as Melbourne, Australia and Dryden, Ontario in Canada and Shanghai, China.
 In Melbourne, the fake emails are supposedly sent by Global Parking Solutions and carry the logo of Impark, a Canadian parking management company.
 In China, where bills are commonly paid using smartphone apps, fake tickets are printed with a QR code that links to a private account on WeChat Pay, a popular Chinese online payment system.
 The scam has become so successful that the police will now only issue traffic tickets with QR codes in person directly to the driver.

-If you think you have been victimized by a parking ticket scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of a parking ticket scam, contact the fund recovery experts at MyChargeBack.